-A positive environmental impact reflected by Akron's waterways project is the evident return of wildlife that has not been seen in the area for some time.
+A positive environmental impact reflected by Akron's waterways project, is the return of wildlife that has been evident as not seen in the area for some time.
 The most noticeable example of this is the resurgence of the Great Blue Heron along the Cuyahoga River.